 There are so many things to tell someone interested in the Lake Heritage community.
-Our Governance page explains our organization’s structure and governing Board of Directors, each elected by the community for a three year term.
-To a very large extent, Lake Heritage is self-sustaining, independent of external funding and self-maintaining.
+Our Governance page explains our organization’s structure and governing Board of Directors, each elected by the community for a three-year term.
+To a very large extent, Lake Heritage is self-sustaining, independent of external funding, and self-maintaining.
 For example, if a road needs to be resurfaced or plowed and sanded due to ice, we do the work and pay for it.

-A Gated Community
+A Controlled-Access Community

-Lake Heritage is a gated community.
+Lake Heritage is a controlled-access community.
 LHPOA property is not open to the public.
 Residents are issued parking stickers which change yearly.
 If you are a guest of a resident or making a delivery, you need to provide the guard on duty with information including whom you’re visiting and where you’re going.
 The result of this precaution is that no one enters the property unless they have been properly identified.

 Safe speeds on the roads are clearly marked and posted.
 On the lake, we have our own pontoon boat to patrol and enforce our rules and regulations.
 Our security force patrols the property routinely and makes note of changing conditions.
 So the process of security reaches beyond the gatehouse and extends into the whole community.